Distracted Driving Accident Lawyer in Winter Haven, FL

 Florida Distracted Driving Laws

-- Texting while driving is banned.
-Texting has also been upgraded from a secondary to a primary offense, which gives police the authority to pull someone over solely for texting.
-Before, a driver had to be engaging in some other primary offense before he or she could be stopped and cited for texting.
+- A Ban of texting while driving, plus an upgrade of texting while driving from a secondary to a primary offense.
+This gives police the authority to pull someone over solely for texting.
+Before, a driver had to be engaging in some other primary offense before the police could stop or cite them for texting.

 - Using a handheld device in a school or work zone is against the law.
 These areas are likely to have a high concentration of pedestrians, including children and workers who are more vulnerable to serious and deadly injuries if struck by an oncoming car.